The Best Motorcycle Roads of the Smoky Mountains (That You Can Ride in One Weekend!)

 Read Next: Colorado’s Best Seasonal Motorcycle Roads

 The Skyway, as locals call it, features sweeping curves, endless mountain views, 9% grades in some areas, and rises over 5,400 feet in elevation.
 If you time your ride perfectly, you just might ride through the “smoky” fog the mountains are named after as you ride atop the mountain ridges.
 This is thrilling in good and both ways.
-It feels like your riding in the clouds, but it also severely limits your visibility.
+It feels like you’re riding in the clouds, but it also severely limits your visibility.
 There is no cell service, so always ride within your abilities.

 Unlike the Dragon, Cherohala is a bit more accommodating to all rider skill levels.
 It also offers over a dozen scenic overlooks to stop off and enjoy the Smokies.